GoogleChrome/developer.chrome.com/site/en/blog/mv3-actions/index.md

 users understand what extensions they had, Chrome began displaying all active extensions to the right of the omnibox.
 Users could "overflow" extensions into the Chrome menu if they wanted.

-{% Img src="image/WlD8wC6g8khYWPJUsQceQkhXSlv1/O8NH8a5kiB22bCWcfNzV.png", alt="Hidden extension icons would appear in the Chrome menu.", width="360", height="214" %}
+{% Img src="image/WlD8wC6g8khYWPJUsQceQkhXSlv1/O8NH8a5kiB22bCWcfNzV.png", alt="Hidden extension icons would appear in the Chrome menu.", width="360", height="214", class="screenshot" %}

 In order to display an icon for each extension, this update also ushered in two important changes to how extensions behaved in Chrome's UI.
 First, all extensions began displaying icons in the toolbar.